How To Motivate People To Recycle ♻️ – Educating The Community

 Some of my friends’ answers vary, so I’ll just sum it up to three reasons:

-- Nothing happens [even if I recycle]! – others think that it is just not worth it to recycle, due to the overwhelming amount of rubbish we produce.
+- Nothing will happen even if I recycle!
+Others think that it is just not worth it to recycle, due to the overwhelming amount of rubbish we produce.
 Here in Australia, only about 300,000 tonnes of the 900,000 tonnes, or roughly a third, of plastic waste got recycled.
 This got them thinking that when they recycle, all their efforts would just be in vain.

-- It requires too much (for them) – some just cannot be bothered to recycle.
-They think it takes up too much time, too costly, and some just forget.
-Psychologists discussed the reasons why in this article.
+- It requires too much (for them).
+Finally, some just cannot be bothered to recycle.
+They think it takes up too much time, too costly and some just forget.
+Psychologists discussed the reasons why in this article on recycling psychology by Huffington Post.

 As a result, I take it to myself to educate people, may it be my friends, my neighbours, or even total strangers to me.